-The LM5141 operates with peak current mode control such that the compensation voltage is proportional to the peak inductor current.
+The LM5141-Q1 operates with peak current mode control such that the compensation voltage is proportional to the peak inductor current.
 During no-load or light load conditions, the output capacitor will discharge very slowly.
 As a result the compensation voltage will not demand a driver output pulses on a cycle-by-cycle basis.
-When the LM5141 controller detects that there have been 16 missing switching cycles, it enters Standby Mode and switches to a low IQ state to reduce the current drawn from VIN.
-For the LM5141 to go into a Standby Mode, the controller must be programmed for diode emulation (DEMB pin < 0.4 V).
-The typical IQ in Standby Mode is 35 μ A with VOUT regulating at 3.3 V.
+When the LM5141-Q1 controller detects that there have been 16 missing switching cycles, it enters standby mode and switches to a low IQ state to reduce the current drawn from VIN.
+For the LM5141-Q1 to go into a standby mode, the controller must be programmed for diode emulation (DEMB pin < 0.4 V).
+The typical IQ in standby mode is $35 \,\mu\text{A}$ with VOUT regulating at 3.3 V.

-7.3.15 Soft-Start
+7.3.15 Soft Start

-The soft-start feature allows the controller to gradually reach the steady state operating point, thus reducing Start-up stresses and surges.
-The LM5141 regulates the FB pin to the SS pin voltage or the internal 1.2-V reference, whichever is lower.
-At the beginning of the soft-start sequence when SS = 0 V, the internal 20 μA soft-start current source gradually increases the voltage on an external soft-start capacitor connected to the SS pin, resulting in a gradual rise of the FB and output voltages.
+The soft-start feature allows the controller to gradually reach the steady state operating point, thus reducing startup stresses and surges.
+The LM5141-Q1 regulates the FB pin to the SS pin voltage or the internal 1.2-V reference, whichever is lower.
+At the beginning of the soft-start sequence when SS = 0 V, the internal 20 μ A softstart current source gradually increases the voltage on an external soft-start capacitor connected to the SS pin, resulting in a gradual rise of the FB and output voltages.
 The controller is in the forced PWM (FPWM) mode when the DEMB pin is connected to VDDA.
 In this mode, the SS pin is clamped at 200 mV above the feedback voltage.
 This ensures that SS will be pulled low quickly when FB falls during brief over-current events to prevent overshoot of VOUT during recovery.
 SS can be pulled low with an external circuit to stop switching, but this is not recommended.
-Pulling SS low will result in COMP being pulled down internally as well.
-If the controller is operating in FPWM mode (DEMB = VDDA), LO will remain on and the low-side MOSFET will discharge the VOUT capacitor resulting in large negative inductor current.
-In contrast when the LM5141 pulls SS low internally due to a fault condition, the LO gate driver is disabled.
+Pulling SS low results in COMP being pulled down internally as well.
+If the controller is operating in FPWM mode (DEMB = VDDA), LO remains on, and the low-side MOSFET discharges the VOUT capacitor resulting in large negative inductor current.
+In contrast when the LM5141-Q1 pulls SS low internally due to a fault condition, the LO gate driver is disabled.